 The block 'Status' must first reach '+101 Confirms' on the Blocks page, and then is flagged as 'Matured', before the reward is distributed.
 The block reward transaction is created manually some time before the block matures, and sent out automatically a minute after the block matures.

 What's a shift?
 When your miner sends shares to the pool, the shares are not stored individually, but rather summarised into shifts.
-Shifts are ~50min or less in length.
+Shifts average ~50 minutes in length.
 Aproximately every 30s, the pool generates new work and sends that to all the miners.
 The pool also sends new work every time a block is found on the Bitcoin network.
 A shift summarises all the shares submitted to the pool for 100 work changes.
 However, when we find pool blocks, the current shift ends at the work in which the block was found and a new shift starts.
 A pool restart will also end the current shift and start a new shift.
 A network difficulty change will also end the current shift and start a new shift.